Iceland car rental Show menu

 Distance from Reykjavik: 116 km

-Approximate travel time: 1h 44min
+Approximate travel time: 1h 44 min

 This is widely considered the most popular waterfall in the country and is regarded by many locals to be the most beautiful.
-One of the reasons it is the most popular is likely due to its close proximity to the golden circle and Reykjavik.
+One of the reasons it is the most popular is likely due to its close proximity to the Golden Circle and Reykjavik.
 It is fairly easy to get to and can be reached from Reykjavik by car in just under 2 hours.
-The translation of the fall's name actually means Golden Waterfall and being so close to the golden circle route it makes for an easy pit stop.
+The translation of the fall's name actually means Golden Waterfall, and being so close to the Golden Circle route it makes for an easy pit stop.
 It's an impressive two-tiered waterfall that you can view from many angles.

-You can visit Gullfoss throughout the entire year, however summer is most definitely the best time to view the fall.
+You can visit Gullfoss throughout the entire year, however, summer is most definitely the best time to view the fall.
 The warmer months give you full-volume meltwater-thunder, whereas in the winter, the canyon becomes encrusted with frost and ice.
 This means that access can be fairly limited during colder periods when the access path freezes.

 Morsárfoss - South East Iceland